juadiegaitan/GEN242-2016/mydoc/mydoc_Programming_in_R_1.md

 The R programming syntax is extremely easy to learn, even for users with no previous programming experience.
-Once the basic R programming control structures are understood, users can use the R language as a powerful environment to perform complex custom analyses of almost any type of data.
+Once the basic R programming control structures are understood, users can use the R language as a powerful environment to perform complex custom analyses of almost any type of data (Gentleman , 2008).

 ## Why Programmin in R?